Neural networks trained with SGD learn distributions of increasing complexity: A toy model

 The linear discriminant takes the first two moments of the inputs in each class into account, but it does not yield the optimal solution.
 How do higher orders of gradient flow drive the perceptron in the direction of the oracle?

-We show in \cref{app:sec:second-order} that the \textbf{second-order} term does not add statistical information to the gradient flow: the third moment $\kappa^{ijk}=0$ due to the symmetry of the rectangular data set, while the difference between the class-wise third moments is given by a linear combination of the mean and the second moment of the inputs, which already appear in the first-order equation \cref{eq:gf_1}.

-We can compute the first non-Gaussian correction to the classifier by analysing the GF up to \textbf{third order} in the weights, which includes the fourth-order moment of the inputs,~$\kappa^{ijkl}$.
+We show in \cref{app:sec:second-order} that the \textbf{second-order} term does not add statistical information to the gradient flow.
+To compute the first non-Gaussian correction to the classifier, we analyse the GF up to \textbf{third order} in the weights, which includes the fourth-order moment of the inputs,~$\kappa^{ijkl}$.
 To understand the impact of $\kappa^{ijkl}$ on the learnt classifier, we again decompose~$\kappa^{ijkl}$ into a between-class fourth moment and a within-class fourth moment,

-We can isolate the effect of the higher-order input statistics beyond the second moment by rewriting the within-class fourth \emph{moment} as a within-class fourth \emph{cumulant} $\kappa_{\mathrm w}^{i,j,k,l}$ and contributions from the mean and the second moment (green):
+We isolate the effect of the higher-order input statistics beyond the second moment by rewriting the within-class fourth \emph{moment} as a within-class fourth \emph{cumulant} $\kappa_{\mathrm w}^{i,j,k,l}$ and contributions from the mean and the second moment (green):

 where we use the bracket notation like $[3]$ to denote the number of possible permutations of the indices.
+We can now rewrite the steady-state of the third-order GF as